Gardiner Expressway: York/Bay/Yonge Streets ramps rebuild

 The original York/Bay/Yonge Streets off-ramp was nicknamed the "Hot Wheels ramp" among city staff, due to its looping around to York Street.
 In 2009, the City of Toronto commenced a study of the York/Bay/Yonge off-ramps and the Bay Street on-ramps "to support and enhance the pedestrian and park spaces in the immediate area while maintaining acceptable traffic capacity and operations".
 The preferred option identified in the study would be to reconfigure the off-ramp to connect at Simcoe Street, and close the on-ramp from northbound Bay Street to the eastbound Gardiner.
 The change to the ramps was approved in August 2010 by City Council.
 An Environmental Assessment was completed in 2013.

 In 2016, the City of Toronto began construction work on the project.
 In phase one, the new off-ramp at Lower Simcoe Street was built to feed into a widened Harbour Street.
 The York/Bay/Yonge off-ramp started demolition in April 2017.
 This was followed by the widening of Harbour Street from three to four lanes.
 York Street Park was opened where the York Street off-ramp previously looped, although many of the support pillars were not removed.
-The York Street Park will be built in 2022–23 according to the "Love Park" design chosen in 2018.
+The York Street Park was built in 2022–23 according to the "Love Park" design chosen in 2018.
 The new off-ramp opened to traffic on January 28, 2018.
+The newly-christened Love Park opened in June 2023.

+Gardiner Expressway Strategic Rehabilitation Plan

+Starting in 2018, the City of Toronto has been rehabilitating the Gardiner from the 427 highway to the Don Valley Parkway.
+The project is known as the "Gardiner Expressway Strategic Rehabilitation Plan".
+The work is being done in stages and is already in progress: